nalinrajendran/communicable_diseases_prediction/README.md

 The repo for the streamlit webapp, which was hosted on live: https://github.com/nalinrajendran/dengue-forecast/tree/main

-This contains all the files, required for the hosted app, which predicts the Dengue case-counts for the future 12 months.
+This contains all the files, required for the hosted app, which predicts the Dengue case-counts for the future 12 months...